This website is best viewed in a browser that supports web standards.

 Transfer students with a minimum of 24 transferable credits may be eligible for scholarships if their transferable grade-point average (GPA) is at least the following:

-To be eligible for the International Graduate Achievement Scholarship, applicants must have a high level of achievement in their academic background and meet requirements for admission to the graduate school.
+To be eligible for the International Graduate Achievement Scholarship, applicants must have a high level of achievement in their academic background and meet requirements for full admission to the graduate school.
+Students conditionally admitted to the graduate school are not eligible.

 If you earn at least a 3.30 graduate grade-point average (GPA) in your first trimester, starting your second trimester, your tuition will be reduced with a tuition waiver that allows you to pay in-state, rather than out-of state tuition, saving over 40% on your tuition bill.
 You can find additional information online at www.nwmissouri.edu/FinAid/graduate.htm.